Asymptotic Equipartition Theorems in von Neumann algebras: Introduction

 \section{Introduction}

 The Asymptotic Equipartition Property (AEP) is a fundamental result in information theory.
-In the finite-dimensional classical setting, the simplest version states that the distribution $P^{\otimes n}$ of independent and identically distributed (i.i.d.) samples of a probability distribution $P$ is close to having properties of a uniform distribution on a set of size $2^{n H(P)}$, where $H(P)$ denotes the Shannon entropy of $P$ (c.f. \cite[Chapter 3]{thoma-cover}).
+In the finite-dimensional classical setting, the simplest version states that the distribution $P^{\otimes n}$ of independent and identically distributed (i.i.d.) samples of a probability distribution $P$ is close to having properties of a uniform distribution on its typical subset of size approximately $2^{n H(P)}$, where $H(P)$ denotes the Shannon entropy of $P$ (c.f. \cite[Chapter 3]{thoma-cover}).
 It is convenient to express the AEP in terms of entropic quantities.
 Recall that the $\eps$-smooth min and max divergences between a probability distribution $P$ and a nonnegative function $Q$ on the finite set $\cX$ are defined as